pexus/PerfLog/README.md

 ---------------------

 Pexus PerfLog is an open source performance and diagnostic logging framework for J2EE/Java Applications.
-It can be easily integrated with any standard J2EE application via standard J2EE configuration files to capture request performance metrics without writing any custom code or modifying your J2EE application code.
+It can easily be integrated with any standard J2EE application via the standard J2EE configuration files to capture performance metrics without writing any custom code or modifying the J2EE application code.
-Performance metrics including JDBC SQLs can be persisted to log files and database.
+Performance metrics that includes JDBC SQLs can be persisted to log files and database.
-Log file data generated is compatible with popular log file monitoring tools such as Splunk.
-Data persisted to database can be used for long term storage, aggregate performance metrics reporting and performance SLA (Service Level Agreement) monitoring.
+The log file data generated is compatible with the popular log file monitoring tools such as Splunk.
+Data persisted to a database can be used for long term storage, aggregation of performance metrics for reporting and visualization.

-The PerfLog package also includes an application logger - PerfLogAppLogger, that is integrated with PerfLog and is based on standard Java java.util.logging.*
+The PerfLog package also includes an application logger - PerfLogAppLogger, this is integrated with PerfLog and  based on the standard Java java.util.logging.*
 API logger implementation.
-PerfLog enhances application log statements with additional request context data and cached application debug statements.
-The cached debug statements can be dumped if the requests response time exceeds a specified threshold.
-The application logger implementation can be used instead of log4j or other application loggers.
+PerfLog enhances the application log statements with additional request context data and cached the application debug statements.
+The cached debug statements can be dumped if the requests response time exceeds specified threshold.
+The application logger implementation can be used for application logger such as log4j.

 Pexus PerfLog logging framework offers deep J2EE application performance insight to application Architects, application developers and IT operations team.
-Developers and Architects can extend the framework easily.
-It can complement any monitoring solution in place for precise application diagnosis and capturing performance metrics for SLA monitoring and performance improvements.
-IT Operations team can leverage log monitoring tools such as Splunk to narrow down erring application requests, web services and SQL queries.
+Developers and Architects can capture specific business contextual information and extend the framework easily to capture application specific request data.
+It can complement any monitoring solution already in place for the precise application diagnosis and capturing performance metrics for SLA monitoring and performance analysis.
+IT Operations team can leverage the log monitoring tools such as Splunk, to identify slow performing transactions and perform search analytics  easily from performance logs created by PerfLog.

-PerfLog and PerfLogAppLogger packages are available as a free open source community edition with Apache 2.0 License and a supported edition for IBM WebSphere J2EE application server.
+PerfLog and PerfLogAppLogger packages are available as a free open source community edition with Apache 2.0 License and is a supported edition for IBM WebSphere J2EE application server.
 The community edition comes with PerfLog and PerfLogAppLogger binary jars, source and documentation.
-See Pexus PerfLog Editions section later in this document for more details.
+See the Pexus PerfLog Editions section of this documentation for more details.

-What does Pexus PerfLog do?
+How does Pexus PerfLog work?
 ---------------------------

-Pexus PerfLog captures key request response performance metrics, request data and application contextual data for the following type of J2EE requests:
+Pexus PerfLog captures the key request response performance metrics, request data and application contextual data for the following type of J2EE requests:

 		Servlet

-		Portlet (WebSphere Portal 6.x+)
+		Portlet

-		Struts

 		Web Service - JAX-RPC and JAX-WS

 		JDBC - SQL queries and execution times

-		Future enhancements will include EJB3 requests.
+		Struts (IBM WebSphere Portal)

-PerfLog uses J2EE filter pattern to plug-in request interceptor classes without changing application code.
-It can also be used within application code to monitor custom transactions.
-Each request or transaction from a thread is assigned a globally unique identifier (Guid).
-Each request is associated with the PerfLog context data that includes additional information such as thread id, user id, request type, information context, request data, debug trace data etc. Integration with application logger enables retrieving and printing this contextual information for each application log entry.
-Full PerfLog context data also can be dumped that can include the SQL queries executed during the request along with application debug trace when request response time exceeds a certain threshold.
+PerfLog uses the J2EE filter pattern to plug-in the request interceptor classes without changing the application code.
+It can also be used within the application code to monitor custom transactions.
+Each request or transaction from a thread is assigned to a globally unique identifier (guid).
+Each request is associated with the PerfLog context data that includes additional information such as thread id, user id, request type, information context, request data, debug trace data among others.
+Integration with application logger enables retrieving and printing of contextual information for each application log entry.
+Full PerfLog context data also can be dumped to which  can include the SQL queries executed during the request along with the application debug trace when the request response time exceeds a certain threshold.

-Pexus PerfLog can also be used within J2SE (Standalone Java) applications to monitor custom transactions.
-PerfLog when used with application logger can also provide additional contextual information to every log statement and also caches request/thread specific data and application debug trace for every request.
-It can cache and dump all  the contextual data for a request/thread based on response time threshold.
-Threshold based logging optimizes performance and at the same time provides insightful diagnostic data when problems occur.

 Persisting performance metric data to database and log files can be done asynchronously thereby having no or very minimal impact to application performance.
-Buffer size properties enables fine tuning the memory and limits memory used for caching the request and debug data.
+Buffer size properties enables fine tuning of the memory and limits memory used for caching the request and debug data.
 Note: Asynchronous thread based logging requires J2EE environment.
 PerfLog also supports JMS / Queue based logging.
-Additional logger implementation can be easily written to suit any custom requirements.
+Additional logger implementation can easily be written to suit any custom requirements.

-Pexus PerfLog uses standard J2EE filter pattern to capture the performance metrics along with user and application contextual data such as form data request parameter data etc. without any change to application code.
-PerfLog filters are configured via application configuration files such as web deployment descriptors (web.xml), portlet deployment descriptors (portlet.xml), Struts configuration file (struts-config.xml) and web services configuration (webservice.xml).
-SQL queries and execution time are captured via JDBC data source implementation class interceptor classes that can be easily configured when defining JDBC provider configurations when defining J2EE data source.
-JDBC interceptor classes for DB2, MySQL, Oracle and Derby Database are provided in PerfLog package.
-Interceptors for other types of database can be easily created using the same pattern.
-You will need access to the appropriate JDBC driver to create SQL interceptors.
-Please refer to user guide documentation for more information.

 Multiple JVM Tracking
 ---------------------

-Pexus PerfLog can track requests spanning multiple JVMs using a request GUID (Globally Unique Identifier.
-Currently multiple JVM tracking is available for Web Service calls - both JAX-RPC and JAX-WS.
-Future enhancements may include tracking of remote JVM calls using remote EJB3 calls.
+Pexus PerfLog can track requests spanning multiple JVMs using a request GUID (Globally Unique Identifier).
+Currently,  multiple JVM tracking is available for Web Service calls for both JAX-RPC and JAX-WS.

 Extensibility
 -------------

-Pexus PerfLog is extensible and easily customizable.
-Custom performance metrics can be captured and logged from application code in addition to the standard J2EE requests and JDBC SQL queries.
+Pexus PerfLog is extensible and can easily be customized.
+Custom performance metrics can be captured and logged from the application code, in addition to the standard J2EE requests and JDBC SQL queries.
 PerfLog filter code can be extended easily to capture custom metrics or custom session data e.g. extracting userid from  session data or application contextual information from session or